viplix3/lidar-gound-plane-filtering/README.md

 We can apply RANSAC algorithm on every time step of the point cloud to find the best model for the ground plane.
 However, this would be computationally expensive.

 To reduce the computational cost, we can use the best model from the previous time step to filter out the points that are close to the ground plane.
-We can keep using the same model for a number of time steps and then re-estimate the model using RANSAC.
+We can keep using the same model for a number of time steps, updating the model periodically to account for any changes in the ground plane.

 This approach has been implemented in the filtering algorithm.

 The RANSAC algorithm would yield the best results if the ground plan is relatively flat.